 Class-level permissions - permissions that apply only to a specific object class within a Realm file

 Object-level permissions - permissions that apply only to a specific object within a Realm file

-To help clarify the differences between the various permissions, this visualization shows the difference between path-level and the fine-grained permissions, in addition, to how the fine-grained levels relate to each other.
+To help clarify the differences between the various permissions, this visualization shows the difference between full-sync (formerly known as path-level) permissions and query-based (formerly known as fine-grained) permissions, and how the levels relate to each other .

-Path-level permissions are designed to control access to multiple Realms based on the server URL path.
+Full-sync permissions are designed to control access to multiple Realms based on the server URL path.
 When you open a Realm and supply the URL, the client SDK communicates with the server to obtain an access token.
-This token will be granted if the user has read or read/write permissions to the Realm.
-If the user does not have access, then no token is granted, an error will be passed to the client, and no sync session is established.
+This token is granted if the user has read or read/write permissions to the requested Realm.
+If the user does not have access, then no token is granted, an error is passed to the client, and no sync session is established.

-Fine-grained permissions work differently than path-permissions.
+Query-based permissions work differently than full-sync permissions.
 When you open a query-based Realm, such as the default synced Realm, the client will initially contain no data.
 Once the client subscribes to a query, the access control system evaluates what objects to return through an ordered series of layers.
 Let's walk through an example of a client simply trying to

 Realm-level permissions are evaluated first to check if the user has